Carbon monoxide poisoning

 - Breathing pure oxygen.
 In the emergency room, you may breathe pure oxygen through a mask placed over your nose and mouth.
 This helps oxygen reach your organs and tissues.
 If you can't breathe on your own, a machine (ventilator) may do the breathing for you.

 Spending time in a pressurized oxygen chamber.
 In many cases, hyperbaric oxygen therapy is recommended.
 This therapy involves breathing pure oxygen in a chamber in which the air pressure is about two to three times higher than normal.
 This speeds the replacement of carbon monoxide with oxygen in your blood.

 Hyperbaric oxygen therapy may be used in cases of severe carbon monoxide poisoning.
 It helps protect heart and brain tissue, which are particularly vulnerable to injury from carbon monoxide poisoning.
 Hyperbaric oxygen therapy may also be recommended for pregnant women because unborn babies are more susceptible to damage from carbon monoxide poisoning.

-During a session in a multiperson hyperbaric oxygen therapy room, a lightweight, clear hood is often the method used to deliver the oxygen.
+Hyperbaric oxygen therapy can also be provided in a large room.
+In this case, a lightweight, clear hood is often used to deliver the oxygen.

 Preparing for an appointment